 Creativity, creative, create...
 You can hear these three words everywhere.
 And we all think that it means the same to all of us.
 But...
-I think it doesn't.
-For some it means they are very good at creating things, for some it means they are able to paint to a high standard, it maybe means you are great in inventing things or you are able to adapt yourself to new situations very fast.
+I guess it doesn't.
+For some, it means they are very good at creating things; for some it means they can paint to a high standard; it means you are great at inventing things or you can adapt yourself to new situations very fast.

-While you do, I'll start with the definition I found in the "Oxford illustrated Dictionary"-Second edition published 1975. (of course I could have asked a famous online search engine, but having an old book is more fun)
+While you do, I'll start with the definition I found in the "Oxford illustrated Dictionary"-Second edition published in 1975. (of course, I could have asked a famous online search engine, but having an old book is more fun)

 And if you look at all the famous artists, they have one thing in common.
 They used their imagination to create something new.
-They impressed people by coming up with something that hadn't been there.
+They impressed people by coming up with something that had not been there.
 A new idea or new approach.
-And actually not only artists.
-All big inventors are the same.
+And not only artists.
+All significant inventors are the same.

 And if you look into the history of inventors, artists and other people who did big things, they have all one in common.
-For various reason they got bored at a certain point in life and either started painting or started asking questions.
-Example: After an apple dropped on Newtons head he discovered gravity.
-And all just because his mom wanted him to be a farmer and he was so bored by this idea that he sat under a tree.
-Frida Kahlo for instance was lying in bed after a bus accident, she was bored, her mum bought her an easel so she could paint in bed.
+For various reasons, they got bored at some point in life and either started painting or asking questions.
+Example: Newton discovered gravity after an apple dropped on his head.
+And all, just because his mom wanted him to be a farmer, he was so bored by this idea that he sat under a tree.
+Frida Kahlo, for instance, was lying in bed after a bus accident; she was bored, and her mum bought her an easel so she could paint in bed.

-But how can we make sure our students creativity can grow?
-We can't tie them into their beds and make them paint and we also can't tell them to become something they don't want.
+But how can we make sure our students' creativity can grow?
+We can't tie them to their beds and make them paint or tell them to become something they don't want.

-Our brain hates boredom, it absolutely can't cope when it has nothing to do.
-But our brain is also a little lazy and we get satisfaction from quick, easy distractions.
-But it's not real, good brain food.
-For example, our brain is happy when we watch tv for weeks. it gets numb and doesn't need more.
+Our brain hates boredom; it absolutely can't cope when it has nothing to do.
+But our brain is also a little lazy, and we get satisfaction from quick, easy distractions.
+But it's not real and good brain food.
+For example, our brain is happy when we watch tv for weeks or play on our phones.
+It gets numb and doesn't need more.

-So, we can say: all good, brain satisfied, children don't complain all good.
+So, we can say: all good, brain satisfied, no complaint, all good.

 But: does it help us to become creative??